antaldaniel/reprex/content/post/2021-06-03-iotables-release/index.md

 guides you through a lot more examples than this short blogpost.

-Our package was originally developed to calculate GVA and employment effects for the Slovak music industry (see our [Slovak Music Industry Report](https://music.dataobservatory.eu/publication/slovak_music_industry_2019/)), and similar calculations for the
-Hungarian film tax shelter.
+Our package was originally developed to calculate GVA and employment effects for the Slovak music industry, and similar calculations for the Hungarian film tax shelter.
 We can now programatically create reproducible multipliers for all European economies in the [Digital Music Observatory](https://music.dataobservatory.eu/), and create